JUMP TO A TOPIC

 Dr. Vigneswaran and the staff at Loyola University Health System see around 50 cases of pleural mesothelioma each year.
 The majority are operable.
 This is part of how the hospital has built a highly regarded program for fighting this cancer.

-Aside from Dr. Vigneswaran, the team includes a medical oncologist (Dr. Siao‑Yi Wang), along with a radiation oncologist.
-There are also nurse navigators and an office assistant.
+Aside from Dr. Vigneswaran, the team includes medical oncologists, other thoracic surgeons, nurse navigators and an office assistant.
 The team works with local oncologists for systemic chemotherapy or immunotherapy.
 This helps patients avoid unnecessary travel to the Chicago area.

 “We try to make life higher in quality and more enjoyable,” Dr. Vigneswaran said.
 “That’s our focus.”